-A program for camping dogs and their humans
+A program for outdoorsy dogs and their humans

 Park authorities know that people love camping with pets, and bringing them on vacation is more popular than ever.
 Unfortunately, not all people with pets know the safest and smartest ways to take their camping dogs into the outdoors.

 Dangerous dog encounters in national parks happen all too often, like this one that occurred in 2019.
 In this video, a small, off-leash dog tries to wrangle Yellow Yellowstone bison peacefully grazing in a meadow.

 Bark Rangers lead the pack in good behavior

 To lower the risk of dog and wildlife incidents, National Park System employees in Washington’s Olympic National Park kicked off the first Bark Ranger Program in 2015.
 Since then the public awareness program for camping dogs has spread to other parks across America.

 The Bark Ranger Program is a fun, free program that encourages camping dogs and their people to get to know the park they are visiting.
 Volunteers learn about pet etiquette and safety in the park’s fragile ecosystems in order to protect it.
 In return, the dog becomes an official Bark Ranger.